azalinux/realvnc-server-aarch64-manjaro/README.md

 Don't forget to enable the systemd service:   sudo systemctl enable vncserver-x11-serviced.service

 And thats it!
-A working 64bit Real VNC server running on ArchLinux ARM64!
+A working 64bit Real VNC server running on Manjaro ArchLinux ARM64!